DCASE-REPO/dcase2018_baseline/task4/dataset/readme.md

 # Commits:
+    - August 19, 2019, Remove duplicates in test.csv and fix some empty lines in eval.csv (see notes above).
     - July, 6, 2018, 12:22 Updating test.csv and adding file_to_remove.csv to fix overlapping between test and training.
     - April, 9, 2018, 16:36 Removing Y7LDMN0g-M_k_370.000_380.000.wav file in unlabel_out_of_domain.csv.
 This file is empty.